Skip to main content

 }

-Similar to a custom sign-in resolver, you can also write a custom auth handler function which is used to verify and convert the auth response into the profile that will be presented to the user.
+Similar to a custom sign-in resolver, you can also write a custom profile transform function which is used to verify and convert the auth response into the profile that will be presented to the user.
 This is where you can customize things like display name and profile picture.

 This is also the place where you can do authorization and validation of the user and throw errors if the user should not be allowed access in Backstage.